OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/sparse_totals.rst

 Static Determination of Sparsity
 ================================

-To get rid of the runtime cost of computing the coloring, you can precompute it using the :code:`openmdao sparsity` command line tool.
+To get rid of the runtime cost of computing the sparsity, you can precompute it using the :code:`openmdao sparsity` command line tool.
 The sparsity dictionary will be displayed on the terminal and can be cut-and-pasted into your python script, or you can specify an output file on the command line and the sparsity dictionary will be written in JSON format to the